IBCNServices/orcon/README.md

 Golang does not permit circular dependencies.
 This was initially done to make it easier to write a compiler, but it turned out that it forces projects to really think about their structure and imports.

 Working with packages with multiple binaries: <https://ieftimov.com/post/golang-package-multiple-binaries/>

+## Copyright

+This software is available under the GNU Affero General Public License version 3.

+This software was created in the [IDLab research group](https://idlab.technology/) of [Ghent University](https://www.ugent.be/en) - [imec](https://www.imec-int.com/en) in Belgium.